 - Boston becomes the 4th GoGirlGo! community project

 - The Foundation publishes Who’s Playing College Sports: Trends in Participation.
 It provided the most accurate and comprehensive examination of participation trends to date.
 Data from almost every higher education institution in the country was analyzed utilizing data and methods that are free of the shortcomings present in previous research on this subject.

 The Billie Jean King International Women’s Sports Hall of Fame opens on May 7th.
 Annuallly, more than one million people are expected to visit.
 The Center hosts the first induction ceremony for the International Women’s Sports Hall of Fame in its new home.

-The Foundation has a $10 million operating budget and a donated Tudor mansion home in Nassau County, N.Y. as well as offices in Atlanta, Chicago, New York City, and San Antonio.
+The Foundation has a $4 million operating budget and offices in Nassau County, N.Y., and New York City.